learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

 In this lesson we'll increase the intelligence of a plain old [CSV] ("comma separated values") data file by "wrapping" it in a class.
-It's kinda like putting a human in mecha power armor (without the cool) intro music: it's still an ordinary thing inside, but it's surrounded by **awesome**.
+It's kinda like putting a human in mecha power armor (without the cool intro music): it's still an ordinary thing inside, but it's surrounded by **awesome**.

 ![Mecha Manga 4Eva: Robotech](https://media.giphy.com/media/r1UKKfxA5riJq/giphy.gif)